EricssonResearch/cloud-native-app-simulator/README.md

 tsung stop
 ```

-For more information see doc folder.
+For more information see generator/doc folder and [masther thesis report] (http://www.diva-portal.org/smash/record.jsf?pid=diva2%3A1506576&dswid=8090).